 - “I don’t share my efforts because it feels like bragging.”

 These shocked me at first.
-But the more I heard them, the more I started listening to the emotions behind the words and paying attention to the personality of the Small Business Owner saying them.
+But the more I heard these statements, the more I listened to the emotions behind the words and paid attention to the personality of the Small Business Owner saying them.

 I’ve found time and time again that most Small Business Owners who are doing social good are naturally philanthropic.
-They simply are driven to help others.
-To contribute more.
-To pass it forward.
-Expecting nothing in return.
-They either don’t feel like they should or don’t feel like they need to communicate about their Social Responsibility efforts.
-And often, they don’t even realize how much they are doing.
+They are driven to help others, to contribute more, to pay it forward, and to expect nothing in return.

-You’re doing good because you want to.
-That is GREAT.
-I love that you are philanthropic!
-I wish everyone thought like that.
+First, I love that you’re doing good because you want to.
+Second, I love that you are naturally philanthropic!
+I wish everyone thought that way.
 The world would be a far better place.

 But, this is your BUSINESS that we are talking about here.
-If you want to be philanthropic just for the sake of being philanthropic, and your actions have NO connections to your business purpose at all, no problem, that is WONDERFUL!
-But why THE HECK are you doing it through your business?
+If you want to be philanthropic just for the sake of being philanthropic, and you aren’t going to share your efforts, why THE HECK are you doing it through your business?
 You can do that on your own time.

 If your social good efforts can also benefit your business, why wouldn’t you share them??